Quantum-state engineering in cavity magnomechanics formed by two-dimensional magnetic materials: Experimental realization

-Optomechanical coupling has been realized in various low-dimensional systems, such as a graphene on a superconducting microwave cavity and a hexagonal boron nitride on a Si microdisk optical cavity \cite{PhysRevLett.113.027404,doi:10.1021/acs.nanolett.8b04956,Singh2014,Xie2021}.
-A new type of magnetically active mechanical oscillator has been recently built by 2D CrI$_{3}$ drumhead membranes \cite{Jiang2020,Pacchioni2020}.
-Combing these experimental progresses, we expect a future hybrid magnetic optomechanical system for the realization of our proposed cavity magnonmechanics.
+Experimentally, optomechancial coupling in various low-dimensional systems have been realized, such as a graphene on a superconducting microwave cavity and a hexagonal boron nitride on a Si microdisk optical cavity \cite{PhysRevLett.113.027404,doi:10.1021/acs.nanolett.8b04956,Singh2014,Xie2021}.
+A new type of magnetically active mechanical oscillator has been recently built by 2D CrI$_{3}$ drumhead membranes \cite{Jiang2020,Pacchioni2020,Siskins2020}.
+Combing these experimental progresses, we expect a setup for the realization of our proposed cavity magnomechanics, by suspending a single-layer CrI$_{3}$ in the middle of an optical driven cavity.
+To clarify the physical relevance of the parameters used in calculations, we here provide a theoretical study on the phonon and magnon modes supported by a 2D magnet, as well as the magnon-phonon and photon-phonon coupling strengths with the practical material parameters.